 I’m no stranger to infused butters; I do several of them.
 In fact, my herb butter recipe is one of the most visited pages on this blog, so you should definitely check that one out.
+My sage brown butter recipe is another favorite.
 Today, though, it is all about that smoky flavor you would normally associate with grilling outdoors.
 This smoky chipotle butter will 100% elevate your steak game, but don’t forget the seafood!

 One of my favorite uses for this smoky chipotle butter is lobster.
 Of course, it’s great with scallops and shrimp as well, but don’t stop there.
 Try it with corn, or asparagus, or any of your favorite veggies that you want to take next level.
 Another favorite of mine is to add it to my butter burgers — lights out!